yogeshjoga/java-learning-code/README.md

 The ASCII table is divided into three different sections.

 Non-printable, system codes between 0 and 31.
 Lower ASCII, between 32 and 127.
-This table originates from the older, American systems, which worked on 7-bit character tables.
-Higher ASCII, between 128 and 255.
+This table originates from the older, American systems, which worked on 7-bit character tables.Higher ASCII, between 128 and 255.
 This portion is programmable; characters are based on the language of your operating system or program you are using.
 Foreign letters are also placed in this section.
 Standard or lower ASCII characters and codes.
 Extended ASCII characters and codes.
 Convert text into ASCII.